|

 for Dark Horse.
 Chris returned to the Dark Horse

-managing a wide array of comics (Aliens, Empowered,
+editorial staff in 1998, managing a wide array of

-Predator, Conan), graphic novels (Grandville,
+Conan), graphic novels (Grandville,

 Best Wishes) manga (Berserk, Gantz),

-and art and pop-culture books (Blast Off!,
+art and pop-culture books (Blast Off!, Drawing

 while writing and drawing in his spare time,